UpstreamDataInc/amodbus/doc/source/client.rst

 Serial (RS-485)
 ^^^^^^^^^^^^^^^
-Pymodbus do not connect to the device (server) but connects to a comm port or usb port on the local computer.
+amodbus do not connect to the device (server) but connects to a comm port or usb port on the local computer.

 RS-485 is a half duplex protocol, meaning the servers do nothing until the client sends a request then the server being addressed responds.
 The client controls the traffic and as a consequence one RS-485 line can only have 1 client